Here’s a bit of a subjective question: “What credit card has the best rewards?”

 There’s also no limit on the amount of money you can earn, so the savings can be pretty substantial if you’re a big spender.

-One final thing I’ll note on this subject is that while I feel the Blue Cash Everyday Card has the best rewards, a combination of credit cards could prove more beneficial.
+One final thing I’ll say on this subject is that while I feel the Blue Cash Everyday Card has the best rewards, a combination of credit cards could prove more beneficial.

 Do You Need More Than One Rewards Credit Card?